 Transportation

 Transportation for individuals in a community can have a great impact on their quality of life.
-A core element of modern life is having the ability to leave your home and travel to a desired location.
+A core element of modern life is having the ability to leave one’s home and travel to a desired location.
 Transportation is a necessity for access to essentials like healthcare, employment, grocery shopping, and social activities.

 Transportation Summary

 Transportation for individuals in a community can have a great impact on their quality of life.
-A core element of modern life is having the ability to leave your home and travel to a desired location.
+A core element of modern life is having the ability to leave one’s home and travel to a desired location.
 Transportation is a necessity for access to essentials like healthcare, employment, grocery shopping, and social activities.

 However, reliance on a personal vehicle restricts the movement of some older people, those under age 16, people with a disability that prevents safe driving, and people who are not able or willing to spend thousands of dollars per year to own and operate a motor vehicle.

 Increasing transportation options and connectivity offers a less expensive, healthier, and more enjoyable lifestyle for those who do drive.
-Everyone, including people who drive as their primary mode of transportation, is a pedestrian at one point of another.
+Everyone, including people who drive as their primary mode of transportation, is a pedestrian at one point or another.

 Colorado Springs Transportation